Index Advisor: Getting Started

 In addition to these checks that are performed as part of the Index Advisor, pganalyze can also help you alert on invalid indexes.

-From the overview page you can click through to issue pages that explain in detail why the Index Advisor created an insight.
+From the overview page you can click through to issue pages that explain in detail why the Index Advisor created a table insight.

 View insights on query detail pages